lucy-sha512/archethic-docs/docs/learn/transaction_chain.md

 ---

 Due to resource limitations, it is not possible to chain together billions of transactions into a single branch of chained blocks.
-By using transaction chains rather than blocks of transactions, the Arch Ethic network overcomes the above constraint.
+By using transaction chains rather than blocks of transactions,  Arch Ethic network overcomes the above constraint.
-The transactions in  Arch Ethic Blockchain are atomic.
-There is only one transaction in each block, and each transaction has its validation evidence and chain.
+The transactions in  Arch Ethic Blockchain are atomic meaning there is only one transaction in each block, and each transaction has its own validation evidence and chain.

 ## Transaction In Arch Ethic Blockchain